suiet/guardians/README.md

 ## How It Works

 Guardians maintains a blocklist of known phishing websites targeting Suiet users.
 This blocklist is updated regularly to ensure that users are protected from the latest threats.
 When a user accesses a website through the Suiet wallet, the URL is checked against the list.
 If the URL is found on the list, the user is warned and redirected to a safe page.

+For efficient lookups, we use Bloom filters - a space-efficient probabilistic data structure that allows for quick membership testing.
+While Bloom filters may occasionally produce false positives, they never produce false negatives, making them ideal for our security-focused application.
+Our Bloom filters are configured with a 0.1% false positive rate to maintain high accuracy while minimizing resource usage.

 ## Contributing